Hawk are a group of medium-diurnal birds of prey of the family Accipitridae.

 Hawks are widely distributed and vary greatly in size.
 The subfamily Accipitrinae includes goshawks, sparrowhawks, sharp-shinned hawks and others.
 This subfamily are mainly woodland birds with long tails and high visual acuity.

-hawk, any of various small to medium-sized falconiform birds, particularly those in the genus Accipiter, known as the true hawks, and including the goshawks and sparrowhawks.
-The term hawk is often applied to other birds in the family Accipitridae (such as the kites, buzzards, and harriers) and sometimes is extended to include certain members of the family Falconidae (falcons and caracaras).
+The term hawk is often applied to other birds in the family Accipitridae (such as the kites, buzzards, and harriers) and sometimes is extended to include certain members of the family Falconidae (falcons and caracara).

 Hawks occur on the six major continents.
 Most species nest in trees, but some, such as the marsh hawk, nest on the ground in grassy places, and others nest on cliffs.
 They lay from three to six brown-spotted eggs.